ceth-x86/beatmap-clojure/README.md

 # or
 clojure -M -m beatmap.beatmap albums

-# Export playlists to separate CSV files (editable/non-editable)
+# Export playlists AND tracks from editable playlists
 make run-cmd CMD=playlists
 # or
 clojure -M -m beatmap.beatmap playlists

+# This command will:
+# - Export all playlists to two CSV files (editable and non-editable)
+# - Export tracks from all editable playlists to separate CSV files (one per playlist)

 # Show help
 make run-cmd CMD=help